HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - heap
   - function: 🖐️ used
   - procedure
-  - method: 👂 heard
+  - method: 🖐️ used
-  - class: 👂 heard
+  - class: 🖐️ used
   - prototype
   - event
   - type